tino097/qsv/docs/PERFORMANCE.md

 - Polars with its version metadata (polars-0.45.1:py-1.19.0:72cd66a),
 - the Python version qsv is dynamically linked against (Python 3.10.14 (main, Aug  7 2024, 12:09:26) [Clang 16.0.0 (clang-1600.0.23.1)]).
 - qsv will use 8 logical processors out of 8 detected when running multithreaded commands.
-- I can have a maximum input file size of 19.20 GiB for "non-streaming" commands (see [Memory Management](https://github.com/dathere/qsv#memory-management) for more info), 1.59 GiB of free swap memory, 510.91 MiB of available memory and 24.00 GiB of total memory.
+- a maximum input file size of 19.20 GiB for "non-streaming" commands (see [Memory Management](https://github.com/dathere/qsv#memory-management) for more info), 1.59 GiB of free swap memory, 510.91 MiB of available memory and 24.00 GiB of total memory.
 - the qsv binary was built to target the aarch64-apple-darwin platform (Apple Silicon), compiled using Rust 1.83.0.
 The binary was `compiled` using `cargo build`.

 ## Caching